percona/percona-server/doc/source/scalability/innodb_io.rst

 This variable changes the size of transaction log records.
 The default size of 512 bytes is good in most situations.
 However, setting it to 4096 may be a good optimization with SSD cards.
 While settings other than 512 and 4096 are possible, as a practical matter these are really the only two that it makes sense to use.

+.. variable:: innodb_log_file_size

+   :version 1.0.6-10: Introduced
+   :cli: Yes
+   :conf: Yes
+   :scope: Global
+   :dyn: No
+   :type: Numeric
+   :default: 5242880
+   :range: 1048576 ..
+4294967295

+In upstream |MySQL| the limit for the combined size of log files must be less than 4GB.
+But in Percona Server it is:
+  * on 32-bit systems: individual log file limit is 4 GB and total log file size limit is 4 GB, i.e. the same as in the upstream server.
+  * on 64-bit systems: both individual log files and total log file size are practically unlimited (the limit is 2^63 - 1 bytes which is 8+ million TB).

 .. variable:: innodb_read_ahead

      :cli: Yes